What is a trip permit?

 - You can’t get a trip permit for non-highway and off-road vehicles, including snowmobiles and ORV use class vehicles.
 The permits are only for vehicles being used on public highways.

-How to get a trip permit
+How to purchase a trip permit

-Visit any vehicle licensing office to purchase a trip permit.
+Visit any vehicle licensing office:

 How to use a trip permit